RoyalUr/RoyalUr.net/.github/pull_request_template.md

 _If applicable, add screenshots to demonstrate your changes._

-Thankyou for making a contribution to The Royal Game of Ur!
+Thankyou for making a contribution to RoyalUr.net!